 Reinstatement To F-1 Status After A Status Violation

-It is important to know that a denied reinstatement would have the following effects, as of the date of the denial:
+It is important to know that a denied reinstatement would have the following effects, as of the date of the denial.

-- The visa that the student used to enter the United States is automatically cancelled;
+• The visa that the student used to enter the United States is automatically cancelled;

-- The student is permanently limited to applying for nonimmigrant visas in the future only in his or her country of citizenship or permanent residence;
+• The student is permanently limited to applying for nonimmigrant visas in the future only in his or her country of citizenship or permanent residence.

-If you still have a valid F-1 visa issued for PCC, you may regain F-1 status by leaving the United States and reentering with a new SEVIS I-20 for initial attendance.
-This process is called re-inspection.
+If you still have a valid F-1 visa in your passport, you can leave the U.S. and re-enter in new F-1 status with a new I-20 for initial attendance.

-- A valid passport or travel document
+• A valid passport or travel document

-- Verification of financial support
+• Verification of financial support